 How popular is the baby name Aryan in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Aryan and check out all the blog posts that mention the name Aryan.
+Plus, check out all the blog posts that mention the name Aryan.

 Tulsi Gabbard, Congresswoman-elect for Hawaii’s 2nd congressional district, will be the first Hindu-American in U.S. Congress.

 Where does her interesting first name come from?

 It was inspired by the tulsi plant, which is sacred to Hindus.